erikt/MiamiStateMachine/README.md

 ## Events carrying something

 An event can carry something, like the data loaded or the reason for a failure.
-The transitions are then written with the kind of event, which is the event without what it carries:
+The transitions are then written with the event symbol, which is the event without what it carries:

 ```
 enum LoadState {